 - Set up of the monitoring system correctly so that you aren’t vulnerable to hackers

-- Support when is needed it
+- Support when you need it

 - Cameras situated in the best locations to be a deterrent